ricardobalk/ricardobalk.nl/src/index.md

   path: /assets/img/content/home/ricardo.webp

 services:
+  title: Things I could help you with
+  services:
   - title: Visual Design
     caption: I love to create astonishing visuals that no one has ever seen before.
     icon: eye